 These recommendations are taken from a report on Appropriate Technology for Birth published by the World Health Organization in April 1985 and are known as the 'Fortelesa Declaration'.

 Birth support can make or break a labouring woman's experience of birth.
-Being asked to be a birth support person for a friend or relative is such an honour.
-Want to be the best possible birth support person?
-Here's 10 helpful tips so you can give her great support during labour.
+Here are 10 helpful tips to give her great support during labour.

 Many of us have an idea of our 'fantasy birth' - how we'd like our birth to be... and even though we know to plan for the unexpected, what really happens when things actually go very different to what we imagined?
 Grief after birth can be profound for some women - find out how you can help yourself overcome grief after an 'unplanned' birth.